Related event page

 A confirmed guest with a plus-one counts as two people for catering and seating.
 If your RSVP system only tracks households, you'll undercount.
 Ask for the total number of attendees per response and track the aggregate, not just the number of responses received.

 A short reconfirmation text two to three days out serves as both a reminder and a final headcount check.
-Glue Up found that reconfirmation communications reduced no-shows by 30 percent.
 It also gives guests who need to cancel a graceful window to do so, which is better than a silent no-show.

 For events with a hard capacity limit, maintain a short waitlist of people you'd invite if spots open up.
-When declines come in — and roughly 20 percent of invitees will decline — you can extend invitations to the waitlist promptly rather than scrambling at the last minute.
+When declines come in, you can extend invitations to the waitlist promptly rather than scrambling at the last minute.

 Send your first reminder two weeks before the RSVP deadline.
 This catches people who intended to respond but forgot.
 A second reminder three to five days before the deadline picks up most remaining stragglers.
 After the deadline passes, follow up personally with anyone still outstanding.

 Not at all.
-Most non-responders simply forgot or got busy.
+Most non-responders forgot or got busy.
 A brief, friendly follow-up is expected and appreciated.
-Keep the tone light — 'just checking in so I can finalize plans' is perfect.
+Keep the tone light, 'just checking in so I can finalize plans' is perfect.
 The small number of people who find it annoying are far outweighed by the planning clarity you gain.

 Agree on a single tracking system before invitations go out.
 Every co-host should update the same list.
 Designate one person as the 'headcount owner' who produces the final numbers for vendors.
 Split follow-up responsibilities by guest group so the outreach feels personal, but keep the data centralized.